nuevephp/tagger/readme.txt

 In mid-October, 2008, the plugin was brought back into the spotlight and needed updates to bring it up to speed with the quickly developing Frog.  mtylerb and easylancer began working together and fixed issues that had surfaced in the few months it had been around.
 In mid-November, 2008, the plugin was finally ready for re-release!

+After the fork of Wolf CMS from Frog in July 2009, this plugin was first ported to the new system in August 2009.

 Credits (in alphabetical order):

 BDesign